akeneo/pim-docs/contributing/contributing.rst

 Reporting a Bug
 ---------------

-* Check if this issue is already known : https://github.com/akeneo/pim-community-dev/issues
+* Check if this issue is already known: https://github.com/akeneo/pim-community-dev/issues
 * Install https://github.com/akeneo/pim-community-dev master
 * Reproduce the bug
-* Create a new github issue that :
+* Create a new github issue that:

   * clearly describe the issue in its title
   * describes the steps to reproduce the bug